On the minimal extension and structure of weakly group-theoretical braided fusion categories: Structure of certain braided weakly group-theoretical fusion categories

 \begin{coro}Let $\C$ be a weakly group-theoretical non-degenerate fusion category, and $d$ be a square-free integer.
 Assume that $\FPdim(\C)=nd$ and $(n,d)=1$.
 If $(\FPdim(X)^2,d)=1$ for all $X\in\Q(\C)$, then $\C\cong\C(\Z_d,q)\boxtimes\C(\Z_d,q)_\C'$ as braided fusion category. \end{coro} \begin{proof} Assume $\C$ is not pointed, otherwise the result is trivial.
 If $\C$ is a weakly anisotropic fusion category, it follows from \cite[Theorem 1.1]{Na} that $\C$ is braided equivalent to a Deligne tensor product of an Ising category and a pointed fusion category.
 If not, let $\E=\Rep(G)$ be a maximal Tannakian subcategory of $\C$.
-By \cite[Corollary 5.19]{DrGNO2} $\C_G^0$ is a weakly anisotropic fusion category, as $|G|^2$ divides $\FPdim(\C)$, thus \cite[Theorem 1.1]{Na} says that $\C_G^0$ satisfies the conditions of Theorem \ref{theo2sec4}, hence $\C$ contains a non-degenerate fusion category $\C(\Z_d,q)$. \end{proof} Moreover, by using Theorem \ref{theo2sec3} and Theorem \ref{theo2sec4}, we have the following direct result. \begin{coro} Let $n$ be an integer, $d$ an odd square-free integer such that $(n,d)=1$.
+By \cite[Corollary 5.19]{DrGNO2} $\C_G^0$ is a weakly anisotropic fusion category, as $|G|^2$ divides $\FPdim(\C)$, thus \cite[Theorem 1.1]{Na} says that $\C_G^0$ satisfies the conditions of Theorem \ref{theo2sec4}, hence $\C$ contains a non-degenerate fusion subcategory $\C(\Z_d,q)$. \end{proof} Moreover, by using Theorem \ref{theo2sec3} and Theorem \ref{theo2sec4}, we have the following direct result. \begin{coro} Let $n$ be an integer, $d$ an odd square-free integer such that $(n,d)=1$.
 Let $\C$ be a slightly degenerate weakly group-theoretical fusion category with $\FPdim(\C)=nd$.
-If there existsa minimal extension $\A$ is $\C$ such that $(\FPdim(V)^2,d)=1$ for any $V\in\Q(\A)$, then $\C\cong \C(\Z_d,q)\boxtimes\C(\Z_d,q)_\C'$ as braided fusion category. \end{coro}
+If there exists a minimal extension $\A$ of $\C$ such that $(\FPdim(V)^2,d)=1$ for all $V\in\Q(\A)$, then $\C\cong \C(\Z_d,q)\boxtimes\C(\Z_d,q)_\C'$ as braided fusion category. \end{coro}